Join the conversation

 Vauxhall branded cars are only sold in the UK, whereas Opel distribute to the rest of Europe through their own branding and ever so slightly different designs.

-As mentioned previously, Vauxhall will give input to the designs of Vauxhall branded car models as they are sold strictly in the UK as the cars will require attention to different market demands for a car.
+As mentioned previously, Vauxhall will give input to the designs of Vauxhall branded car models as they are sold strictly in the UK, with the cars requiring attention to different market demands for a car.
 However, all model designs will start from Opel.

 This is where the confusion, particularly for the British population, comes from.